 After that, there was the preflighting of the 172.
 I’m always comforted when I see the pilot have the POH in hand and running down the list as we get ready to go.
 Stab the wing tanks, plug in headsets, seat belts fastened and with a yell out the window ,“Clear!,” the prop turns and the engine kicks over.
 Then there is the warm up and initial systems check.
 Then there is talking to the tower so you can taxi.
 Then there is taxing over to the run up area and doing the last engine run up for oil pressure.
 An hour has past before at 07:15 its wheels up and in the air heading for our rendezvous.

-Our subject plane, a gorgeous SNJ in the paint scheme for the USS Saratoga, is hangared at historic Barbers Point.
+Our subject plane, a gorgeous SNJ paintes in the scheme of the USS Saratoga, is hangared at historic Barbers Point.
 As part of our briefing the day before we had arranged where we would meet once in the air.
 While you can plan everything well in advance and go through the preflight with flying colors there seems to be one thing that tends to come up way too often for me.
 And that’s radio problems most often from loose or dirty connections.
 And as you might guess, while working perfectly the day before, the first depress of the button and scratchy, static voice rang through the headset.
 We flew north towards our hook up point southeast of Wheeler Field.
 It was an amazing feeling flying the path of that historic morning!

 Right on que, we find Bruce and his SNJ visually but radio communications are anything but clear.
 As long as we fly the brief, there should be no problems.
 We are a little early for our scheduled time over Wheeler Field.
 Wheeler Field is still active so clearance was obtained to do a couple of fly overs to photograph the SNJ with the Field in the background.
 We flew a little north and came down the shoot the same as the Japanese did that morning in 1941.
 In the background were the same rice fields and agriculture that was present on that day.